arangodb/docs-hugo/site/content/3.12/develop/http-api/queries/user-defined-aql-functions.md

         In case of success, HTTP 200 is returned.
         If the function isn't valid etc. HTTP 400 including a detailed error message will be returned.
+      parameters:
+        - name: database-name
+          in: path
+          required: true
+          example: _system
+          description: |
+            The name of the database.
+          schema:
+            type: string
       requestBody:
         content:
           application/json: